z88dk/z88dk/libsrc/_DEVELOPMENT/EXAMPLES/benchmarks/fasta/readme.txt

 compilers under test and any modified source code is present in subdirectories.

-When compiling binary-trees, several defines are possible:
+When compiling fasta, several defines are possible:

 /*
  * COMMAND LINE DEFINES
+ *
+ * -DSTATIC
+ * Make locals static.
  *
  * -DPRINTF
  * Enable printing of results.